Lewis Hamilton’s poor start sees Max Verstappen win F1’s inaugural Sprint race

 Lewis Hamilton’s poor start allowed Max Verstappen to make history by winning Formula One’s inaugural Sprint race at Silverstone.

-The seven-time world champion started from first but was desperately slow away from his marks, allowing his championship rival to cruise past him before the opening Abbey bend.
+The seven-time world champion started from first but was desperately slow off his mark, allowing his championship rival to cruise past him before the opening Abbey bend.

 Verstappen then kept his cool to keep Hamilton at arm’s length for the remainder of the 17-lap dash to the flag to increase his championship lead over Hamilton from 32 to 33 points and take pole position for Sunday’s British Grand Prix.